 State coordination needs explicit rules

 Consensus, leader election, quorums, and time semantics are not academic extras.
-They are what keep the system correct under races and failures.
+They are how you keep the system correct when the network drops packets and nodes disagree about ordering.

 Distributed design mistakes grow with the workload